-The following Code of Conduct is incorporated into the Freedom Force Bylaws.
-All members are bound to its provisions in the furtherance of their mission.
+The following Code of Conduct is incorporated into the Freedom Force bylaws.
+Members are loyal to its provisions in the furtherance of their mission.

-2. The principles in the Creed of Freedom are not subject to change.
+2. The principles in The Creed of Freedom are not subject to change.
 They will be the same a hundred or a thousand years from now.
-Therefore, disobey any directive from Freedom Force that, in your opinion, violates the Creed of Freedom.
+Ignore any request from Freedom Force that, in your opinion, violates The Creed of Freedom.

-3. Organizational policies are not in the same category as the Creed.
+3. Organizational policies are not in the same category as The Creed.
 They can be altered as required by experience.
-Do not hesitate to offer suggestions for their improvement.
-If leadership councils do not adopt your suggestions, respect their decision and refrain from creating factions.
-Membership is voluntary; but, while we are members, we are expected to abide by these policies.
-Victory is possible only through unity.
+Do not hesitate to offer suggestions for improvement.
+If the Leadership Council does not adopt your suggestions, respect its decision and refrain from creating factions.
+Membership is voluntary; but, while we are members, we are expected to abide by this policy.
+Victory is impossible without unity.

-5. Wherever possible, become active in membership organizations that have the potential for affecting public policy.
-Work with others of like mind within those organizations to become influential.
+5. Wherever possible, become active in organizations whose purpose you approve and which have the potential for affecting public policy.
+Work with others within those groups to become influential.
 Use that influence to create support for the principles of freedom.

 6. Participate in political action.
 Don’t just go to the polls now and then to vote for candidates selected by others.
-Become part of the process that chooses candidates in the first place.
-Hold loyalty to principle above loyalty to party, but remember, those who are not interested in politics will be forever ruled by those who are.
+Be part of the process that chooses candidates in the first place.
+Be loyal to principle above party.
+Remember, those who are not interested in politics will be forever ruled by those who are.

-7. Whenever possible, seek employment in government, education, communications, and other institutions where you can exercise strong influence on behalf of freedom.
+7. Whenever possible, seek employment in government, education, communications, and other institutions if, by so doing, you can exercise influence on behalf of freedom.
 Help others of like mind to obtain similar positions within your work force.
-Don’t fight city hall.
-Become city hall.
+Don’t fight city hall when you can be city hall.